kanhq/a2a-app/assets/data/code.md

    * - hmac_md5: calculate the hmac md5 sign
    * - hmac_sha1: calculate the hmac sha1 sign
    * - hmac_sha256: calculate the hmac sha256 sign
-   * - aes_ecb: do AES ECB encrypt/dencrypt
+   * - aes_ecb: do AES ECB encrypt/decrypt
-   * - aes_cbc: do AES CBC encrypt/dencrypt
+   * - aes_cbc: do AES CBC encrypt/decrypt
    */
-  methods: string[]
+  methods: string[];
-  /** key used wen do hmac and aes */ key?: string
+  /** key used wen do hmac and aes */ key?: string;
-  /** padding method when do AES encrypt/decnrypt, can be one of
+  /** padding method when do AES encrypt/decrypt, can be one of
    * - zero: padding with zero
    * - space: padding with space
    * - pkcs5: padding as pkcs5 method
    * - pkcs7: padding as pkcs7 method
    */
-  padding?: string
+  padding?: string;
   /** data used to perform */
-  data: string
+  data: string;
 } & BaseAction;

 type EncResult = string;

 /** do http action
  *